 Go Curry Cracker also mentioned that Emergency Funds are overrated.
 If you have a strong financial status, you may not need an emergency fund as strongly as you think.

 Another advocate of a smaller emergency fund is Mr. Money Mustache (Pete Adeney).
-You can watch this video by Pete to learn more about his point of view:

 What is an emergency fund?